Find a Nufloors store near you

 Transition Between Different Materials

 In this case, a transition strip is almost always required.
 There could be a couple of reasons for this.
 One, the materials need some kind of finish along the edge.
-Two, different materials may not have the same thickness which creates a change in floor heights and change in underfoot characteristics.
+Two, different materials may not have the same thickness which creates a change in floor heights and changes the underfoot characteristics.

-Luckily, these days we are not limited to the aluminum strips we remember from grandma’s house.
+Luckily, these days we are not limited to the aluminum strips we remember from grandma’s house but instead they come in different looks to match your new floor for a more seamless and appealing look.
 You can now find real hardwood, engineered wood and vinyl transition strips that can be used with a variety of different flooring types.

 Carpet to Tile Transition